Topic: DMD0224

 DLV3 = 006 (0x0006)

-The following Initialize Data instruction will extract the lower Byte of each DLV location (using the :UB and :B cast operators) and place them into the 4 Bytes of the DWord location D0 in the proper order.
+The following Initialize Data instruction will extract the lower Byte (:B0) of each DLV location (using the :UB and :B cast operators) and place them into the 4 Bytes of the DWord location D0 in the proper order.

-UDP Port Number - the port number of the Do-more CPU to read the data from.
+UDP Port Number is the port number of the Do-more CPU to read the data from.
 The default value of 28784 (0x7070) is typically the correct number for Do-more protocol.
 This can be any constant value between 0 and 65535, or any readable numeric location containing a value in that range.

 If no remote password is selected, the connection will be established using the Default User account.
 If that account exists on the remote system AND that account has Read Data privilege the connection will be made and the read data operations will be processed.
 If the Default User does not exist a connection cannot be established and thus the RX operation will fail.
 If the Default User account has been changed to NOT have Read Data privilege the read data operations cannot be processed.